Do you know what is the first rule when it comes to working from home?

 Let us get to know this piece of clothing in more detail.
 Read on to know more about pyjama history facts and the evolution of pyjamas!

 Ever thought if your simple pyjamas had a history?
 Or who invented pyjamas?
-Turns out, it had quite an exciting one!
+It turns out; it had quite an exciting one!
 The word “pyjama” and the garment was absorbed into the English language during the British Raj.
-It transcends from the Hindi word “pae-jama” meaning “leg clothing”.
+It transcends from the Hindi word “pae-jama” meaning “leg clothing.”
 It also finds its usage back to the Ottoman Empire.
-Fascinating to say the least to know about the history of pyjamas!
+Fascinating, to say the least, to know about the history of pyjamas!

 The British colonials adopted the super comfy pyjamas (we can see why) as an alternative to the traditional nightshirt and continued the practice upon their return.
 By the end of the nineteenth century, the term “pyjama” was being used to describe a two-piece garment: both the pyjama pants and the matching top worn with it.
 This also indicates the history of sleepwear as pyjamas back then were regarded mostly as a nighttime dress code.

-Pyjamas began to be adapted into fashionable aesthetics in the early years of the twentieth century when avant-garde designers were promoting them as an elegant alternative to evening wear.
-Paul Poiret, the first eminent French couturier had launched pyjama styles for both day and evening as early as the 1911s.
-It was actually his influence as an elite member of the society that played a pivotal role in the eventual acceptance and evolution of pyjamas into pyjamas fashion.
+Pyjamas began to be adapted into fashionable aesthetics in the early years of the twentieth century when avant-garde designers promoted them as an elegant alternative to evening wear.
+Paul Poiret, the first eminent French couturier, had launched pyjama styles for both day and evening as early as the 1911s.
+His influence as an elite member of the society that played a pivotal role in the eventual acceptance and evolution of pyjamas into pyjamas fashion.

-Beach pyjamas worn by the seaside and for walks on the boardwalk, were popularized by Gabrielle "Coco" Chanel in the early 1920s.
-Evening pyjamas were intended to be worn as a new type of costume for informal dining at home and it also became widely accepted during this decade.
-It had its peak popularity throughout the 1930s and reemerged in the 1960s in the form of "palazzo pyjamas” which were designed by the Roman designer Irene Galitzine.
+Gabrielle "Coco" Chanel popularized beach pajamas worn by the seaside and for walks on the boardwalk in the early 1920s.
+Evening pyjamas were intended to be worn as a new type of costume for informal dining at home, and it also became widely accepted during this decade.
+It had its peak popularity throughout the 1930s and reemerged in the 1960s in the form of "palazzo pyjamas” designed by the Roman designer Irene Galitzine.

 They greatly influenced fashion during the 1960s and continued into the casual 1970s.
-During the 1970s, eveningwear and loungewear merged, as evening styles became increasingly simple and unstructured.
-The designer called Halston was particularly known for his bias-cut pantsuits of satin and crepe, which he referred to as "pyjama dressing."
+During the 1970s, eveningwear and loungewear merged, as evening styles became increasingly unstructured and straightforward.
+The designer, called Halston, was mainly known for his bias-cut pantsuits of satin and crepe, which he referred to as "pyjama dressing."
 In light of this, popular magazines suggested readers shop in the lingerie departments for their eveningwear.

 Throughout the century, pyjamas continued to reflect the fashionable ideal.
 The 1934 film It Happened One Night, which featured a scene in which Claudette Colbert wears a pair of men's pyjamas, helped to popularize the menswear-styled pyjama for women as well.

-This increased informality in evening wear made the pyjama a staple in modern fashion, and the influence of egalitarian Asian culture on designers like Ralph Lauren and Giorgio Armani blurred the boundaries between the definitions of “dress” and “undress” even further.
-It is likely that this trend will continue well into the twenty-first century.
+This increased informality in evening wear made the pyjama a staple in modern fashion.
+The influence of egalitarian Asian culture on designers like Ralph Lauren and Giorgio Armani blurred the boundaries between the definitions of “dress” and “undress” even further.
+This trend will continue well into the twenty-first century.

 Why is this important to know?
 Because it was mainly due to her love for the pyjamas that influenced her designer connections from Schiaparelli to Givenchy to breathe a second life into the pyjamas.
 The humble Pyjama reemerged once again in the post-war fashion renaissance scenario.